 In 2023, approximately 80% of applicants for a secondary school place who applied on time were allocated their first preference.
-A further 13 per cent were allocated either their second or third preference.
+A further 15% were allocated either their second or third preference.

 Where your child is ranked in the individual school’s oversubscription criteria is more important (when allocating places) than where you have placed schools in your preference list.
 However, we have to offer you a place at the highest preferred school that we are able to at the time of allocations.
 Depending on where you are ranked in the oversubscription criteria for each of your preferred schools, this may not be your first preference.

 Where your child is ranked in the individual school’s oversubscription criteria is more important when allocating the places than where you have placed schools in your preference list.
 View the 'Applying for a Secondary School place' booklet on the right for each school's oversubscription criteria and whether or not they were oversubscribed for 2021.
 This should give you a good idea of the chance of your child being successful in obtaining a place at your first preference school and your other preferences.
 Do bear in mind that this information can only be used as a guide, because the pattern of preferences may vary from year to year.

 Different schools use different oversubscription admission criteria, for example: